Okm165/zkp_systems_workshops/5_plonk_and_hyperplonk/README.md

 # **Chapter 5: Plonkish Arithmetization and the Shift to Multivariate Systems**

 **Abstract:** This chapter introduces Plonkish arithmetization, a powerful and widely adopted alternative to the AIR framework discussed previously.
 We will deconstruct the core components of the Plonk protocol, including its universal gate constraint and the elegant permutation argument used to enforce wire consistency.
-The chapter provides a mathematical breakdown of these mechanisms.
+The chapter provides a rigorous mathematical breakdown of these mechanisms and analyzes the practical efficiency of the resulting univariate PIOP.
+We then explore the evolution of this paradigm with HyperPlonk, a system that fundamentally shifts from univariate polynomials over multiplicative subgroups to Multi-Linear Extensions (MLEs) over the Boolean hypercube.
+This transition, motivated by the pursuit of a linear-time prover, replaces the FFT and quotient checks of Plonk with the Sum-check protocol.

 **Learning Objectives:** Upon completion of this chapter, you will be able to:

 1. Describe the structure of Plonkish arithmetization, including the universal gate and selector polynomials.
-2. Formally explain the permutation argument, detailing how the accumulator polynomial `$Z(X)$` enforces copy constraints.
+2. Formally explain the permutation argument, detailing how the accumulator polynomial $Z(X)$ enforces copy constraints.
-3. Analyze the prover's workload in Plonk, differentiating between the costs of NTTs and MSMs.
-4. Define the architectural shift from univariate (Plonk) to multivariate (HyperPlonk) systems, including the roles of MLEs and the Sum-check protocol.
+3. Define the architectural shift from univariate (Plonk) to multivariate (HyperPlonk) systems, including the roles of MLEs and the Sum-check protocol.

 ---